ifyyegwim/Breaking-into-DevOps/Project1.md

 *In the blank file that was created, I added the following text, which is valid PHP code, inside the file:*

+*I saved and closed the file, refreshed the page and this page came up:*